Pinterest Hidden Image

 Pin

-Step 4: Transfer the batter to a prepared 1-pound loaf pan.
+Step 4: Transfer the batter to a prepared loaf pan.
 You can use an ice cream scoop or simply pour it in.
 Gently smooth out the surface with an offset spatula or knife.

 Pin